mitotic/slidoc/README.md

 The above command will combine all the lectures, table of contents and index into a single file `all.html`, which can be published on the web or shared.
-(If `--outfile` is not specified, the output file name is derived from the first input file.)

-Alternatively, the `--index_files=toc,ind,qind` option can be used to generate separate HTML files.
+Alternatively, the `--index_files=toc,ind,qind` option can be used instead of `--outfile` to generate separate HTML files.
 This will create files named `prefix-lecture01.html` and so on in the `Publish` directory.
 Additionally, it will create three files, `toc.html` (table of contents) , `ind.html` (concept index), and `qind.html` (question index).
 These are static web files which can be served from any web